 Unprecedented Decisions.
 Our long-time client, Empire State Development (an economic development agency of the State of New York), adopted a plan for the expansion of the Columbia University Manhatttanville Campus.
 In a case that ultimately ended up before the New York Court of Appeals (New York’s highest court), we successfully argued that our client was entitled to use its eminent domain powers for the Columbia project.
 The case involved many unique issues and appearances in the New York Supreme Court, the Appellate Division, and the Court of Appeals.

 Represent Suffolk County in connection with numerous claims related to the Fire Island Inlet to Moriches Inlet (FIMI) Project, a beach stabilization project undertaken by multiple governmental entities to create, restore, and maintain sand dunes damaged by Superstorm Sandy along the 12.5 mile coastline of Fire Island, New York.
-As of December 2020, we had conducted six valuation trials for the purpose of determining just compensation for property owners who have had fee and easement interests acquired as part of the FIMI Project, including property owners whose land was acquired but who chose to keep their house and relocate it to a nearby parcel.
+As of May 2022, we had conducted nine valuation trials for the purpose of determining just compensation for property owners who have had fee and easement interests acquired as part of the FIMI Project, including property owners whose land was acquired but who chose to keep their house and relocate it to a nearby parcel.
 We have also assisted our client recover certain sums already paid to a Project claimant based upon the court’s award of damages in an amount less than the advance payment.

 Successfully obtained summary judgment dismissing claims in a federal court action alleging that Suffolk County violated the Due Process, Equal Protection and First Amendment rights of certain property owners in connection with the Fire Island Inlet to Moriches Inlet (FIMI) Project.